The first two years of high school help students to ground themselves in a diverse array of experiences and challenges across their classes.

 Assessments include creation of a portfolio of three commentaries based on different sections of the syllabus and on published media reports.
 The senior exams are comprised of an extended response paper divided into sections on microeconomics and macroeconomics, a data response paper with sections on international and development economics, and questions involving quantitative skills.

-Mathematics HL caters to students with a solid background in mathematics who are competent in a variety of analytical and technical skills.
+Math Analysis HL caters to students with a solid background in mathematics who are competent in a variety of analytical and technical skills.
 The majority of students in this course will be expecting to go on to study higher math topics as a major component of their university studies, although students with simply a strong interest in mathematics who enjoy the mental challenges it offers may take this subject.
-The coursework includes all of the topics covered in the Mathematics SL course, as well as one more topic of the student’s choice, further calculus or further statistics.
+The coursework includes all of the topics covered in Math Analysis SL, along with deeper investigations into the major topics.
+Students enrolling in Math Analysis HL must have completed and passed Integrated Math 4 before the beginning of their junior year.

 Biology SL covers many major concepts in biology, including cells, basic biochemistry, genetics, ecology, evolution, human health, and physiology.
 We will also cover two topics in more depth: behavioral neurobiology and conservation ecology.
 Field studies, laboratory exercises, and the students’ own self-directed work aim to enable them to apply their knowledge and skills in the lab and the field.
 They will come to understand biological issues from the local to the global.